scgmlz/Steca/coding_guidelines.md

 functions (`qMin`,`qBound`), types (`qreal`, `quint16`), etc.,
 rather than the corresponding `std::` counterparts.

+A notable exception is `std::sort` (and perhaps other std algorithms.

 ### QtCreator

 Qt Creator - a modern IDE that supports Qt development - provides syntax-aware coloring, block highlight, fast switching between header and source files, fast navigation through code, type hierarchy and usage of symbols, integration with the debugger, etc. All that improves productivity and allows code formatting with less whitespace and ornamentation, such as: